-BGEA’s Internet Evangelism ministry offers volunteer opportunities for Christians who want to reach people with the Gospel without leaving home.
+BGEA’s Internet evangelism ministry offers volunteer opportunities for Christians who want to reach people with the Gospel without leaving home.
 Ministry volunteers are all ages, but many of them are retired—and eager to serve online.

-Beverly flips through her Bible while talking on the phone.
+Beverly Jones flips through her Bible while talking on the phone.
 She’s looking for Psalm 92:14 and reads it out loud when she finds it.
 “They still bear fruit in old age,” she reads.
 “That’s what inspires me.”

-Beverly, of Georgia, was watching TV one day when she heard Franklin Graham talk about Search for Jesus, the Internet Evangelism ministry.
+Beverly, of Georgia, was watching TV one day when she heard Franklin Graham talk about Search for Jesus, the Internet evangelism ministry.
 He talked about ways people can get involved in this global mission field.

 “He said that all it takes is a working computer and a desire to do it,” Beverly said, then laughs.
 “He didn’t say anything about you have to know how to work the computer. … The only thing I really knew how to do was email.”